JordanMicahBennett/Machine-Learning-Jamaica-Institute_Curriculum_MainPage/README.md

 # Curriculum Requirements
-1. Candidates must have at least passed the [GSAT](https://en.wikipedia.org/wiki/Grade_Six_Achievement_Test) or completed the [PEP](http://www.moe.gov.jm/primary-exit-profile-pep).
+1. Candidates must have at least passed the [GSAT](https://en.wikipedia.org/wiki/Grade_Six_Achievement_Test) or completed the [PEP](http://www.moe.gov.jm/primary-exit-profile-pep) or something similar.
 (Additionally, up to PhD/Professor level candidates are welcome too!)
+* The requirement above essentially concerns just before high school level all the way up to PhD/Professor people who want to profit from Ai development!
 2. Candidates must be willing to devote 6 to 8+ weeks to MLJI's curriculum.
 In other words, candidates must be willing to build himself/herself, by acquiring machine learning skills through MLJI's 6-8+ week curriculum.